wiktordev/AppRTC-Kurento/readme.md

 ###Todo:
+- improve logging on server with logging framework
 - login user (websocket session id + username) and get list of logged in users in android and
 - user calls another user from both sides
 - call user - receiver accept / cancel call